Dev-Cris/Dev-Cris/README.md

 * 🌍  I'm based in Debrecen, Hungary
 * ✉️  You can contact me at [cris.d.gui@gmail.com](mailto:cris.d.gui@gmail.com)
-* 🧠  I'm learning Android development with Kotlin
+* 🧠  I'm learning Data Structures and Algorithms
 * 🤝  I'm open to collaborating on any type of project

 ### Backend Skills